Welcome to the Sixth Form at Lawrence Sheriff School.

 The Learning Resources Centre has further facilities which the sixth form are encouraged to use, namely a well-stocked modern library and a “drop-in” computer room for sixth formers to use during the day.
 Sixth formers act as role models to the rest of the school community and they play a large part in the vertical tutoring system.

-In addition to their form tutor the sixth formers are supported by a dedicated team of staff, Mr Bedgood Head of Sixth Form, Dr S Wallis Head of Year 13, Mr A Burnham Head of Year 12, and Mrs Hill, Sixth Form Centre Manager.
+In addition to their form tutor the sixth formers are supported by a dedicated team of staff, Mr Bedgood Head of Sixth Form, Dr S Wallis Head of Year 13, Mr A Burnham Head of Year 12, Mrs Hill, Sixth Form Centre Manager and Mrs Fatania, Sixth Form Centre Assistant.